textpattern/textpattern.github.io/administration/write-panel.md

 category: Administration
 published: true
 title: Write panel
-description: The Write panel reveals the various features for managing articles on your Web site, which includes creating new articles, editing existing articles.
+description: The Write panel reveals the various features for managing articles on your website, which includes creating new articles, editing existing articles.
 ---

 # Write panel